rdmcguire/pushgw_bouncer/README.md

 The purpose of this tool is to restart some process or container should the last push to a prometheus pushgateway be too far in the past.

+To use, simply push anything into your pushgateway with at least one identifying label, match on that with label_name and label_value, and configure the restart action.

+**TODO** Currently pushgwAPI.go uses the time_stamp field of the push_time_seconds metric.
+This should be extended to permit specifying a different metric name.

 ## Currently supported handlers:

 - LXD
 - Docker